How Can I Trade Online? All About Online Trading

 Source: Admiral Markets MetaTrader 5 (MT5) Supreme Edition, displaying GBP/USD Daily chart with the MTSE trade terminal.
 Disclaimer: This chart is for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

-With that in mind, when it comes to online Forex trading and CFD trading, as well as dealing with Forex brokers and CFD brokers, there are a number of elements to consider.
+With that in mind, when it comes to online Forex trading and CFD trading, as well as dealing with Forex brokers and CFD brokers, there are several elements to consider.
 These include:

-- Is the broker reputable and regulated?
-Some things to look for are financial licenses and industry awards.
+- Is trading online safe?
+As we mentioned above, we must ask ourselves if the broker is reputable and regulated.
+Some things to look for are financial licenses and industry awards to ensure your online trading is safe.

 - Does the broker offer fast, reliable trading software, that will support your trading strategy?